There are 3 main types of trombones in regular use today, plus a number of rarer variants. Let's explore them all.

 The bass trombone has a larger bore than the tenor and usually has an F-attachment (valve) and a secondary valve to extend the low-end even more.
 The second valve lowers the tuning to Gb, or (less common), to G.

 The bass trombone is pitched in Bb and has the same length of tubing as the tenor trombone.
-It has a lager bore, a lager bell, and a larger mouthpiece though.
+It has a larger bore, a larger bell, and a larger mouthpiece though.

 Alto Trombone